2008 Lhasa riots: Casualties

 The official Chinese media source Xinhua has reported that on March 14 in Lhasa "rioters injured 623 people including 241 police and armed police and killed 18 others.
 They also set fire to more than 300 locations, mostly private houses, stores and schools, smashed vehicles and damaged public facilities."

 The official Chinese media has now published details including names and photographs of some of those they say were killed or injured during the rioting.
 According to Xinhua, local police have "confirmed" the identities of 14 out of the 18 "innocent civilians" killed in the riots, including one "eight-month-old infant" and one "ethnic Tibetan woman" in a fire, set by "arson".

-According to the Tibetan Center for Human Rights and Democracy, no less than 101 Tibetans were killed by Chinese security forces in Lhasa on March 14, 2008.
-The organization claims that a leaked Chinese government document from the "Criminal and Medical Examination Department of the Lhasa Public Security Bureau" confirms this number.

 Radio Free Asia and the International Campaign for Tibet reported that fresh protests broke out at the Ramoche Temple, situated in the northwest of Lhasa, March 29, 2008, as a 15-member group of diplomats from the United States, Japan and Europe returned to Beijing after a two-day visit to the Tibetan capital.
 However, independent verification of the protest could not be obtained.